- Topaz Camp

 A portion of the money collected was used to restore the building to depict the actual living conditions of the internees In July 1995, the recreation hall was formally dedicated during a ceremony that included former Topaz internees, former Topaz administration employees, and local Delta officials and residents.

 The Topaz Museum Board was incorporated as a 501(c)3 not-for-profit Utah corporation in December 1996 and adopted its mission statement to preserve the Topaz site and establish a permanent museum.
-Since then the Board has purchased over 600 acres of the site, and continues working toward a museum.
+Since then the Board has purchased 634 acres of the site.
+The Topaz Museum will be completed soon.